Does this test have other names?

 Why do I need this test?

-You may have this test as part of a routine checkup.
+You may need this test as part of a routine checkup.
 You may also need this test if

 If you are on cholesterol-lowering medicines, you may have this test to see how well

 What other tests might I have along with this test?

 Your healthcare provider will order screening tests for LDL, HDL, and total cholesterol.

 What do my test results mean?